ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Rain.
+         <h3>Overnight</h3>Rain.
 Cloudy.
-Low around 50, with temperatures rising to around 53 overnight.
-East wind 5 to 10 mph, with gusts as high as
+Low around 52, with temperatures rising to around 55 overnight.
+East southeast wind 3 to 9 mph.
+Chance of precipitation
-         18 mph.
-Chance of precipitation is 100%.<br></div>
+         is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Rain.
 Cloudy.
 High near 54, with temperatures falling to around 50 in the afternoon.
-Northeast wind 12 to 16 mph, with gusts
+Northeast wind 10 to 16 mph, with gusts
          as high as 28 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>